Unreasonable Fellows

 Agenor is an Unreasonable Fellow.
 Agenor was part of Unreasonable Impact Americas 2020.

-Dr. Agenor Mafra-Neto is the founder, president, and CEO of ISCA Inc., which for more than 20 years has developed and delivered eco-friendly solutions for the effective management of insect pests that damage crops or spread human diseases.
+Dr. Agenor Mafra-Neto is the founder, president, and CEO of ISCA Inc., which for more than two decades has developed and delivered eco-friendly solutions for the sustainable management of insect pests that damage crops or transmit human diseases.

-After growing up on his parents’ farms in Brazil, he studied biology and became fascinated with the potential of semiochemicals—natural compounds that modify animal behavior—to manage insects.
-These include not only harmful pests, such as caterpillars and malaria-transmitting mosquitoes, but also beneficial insects, such as pollinators.
+Growing up on his family’s farms in Brazil, Dr. Mafra-Neto developed a lifelong fascination with nature and agriculture.
+His studies in biology led him to the emerging field of semiochemicals—natural compounds that influence animal behavior—as a powerful, environmentally sound way to manage insects.
+These compounds can target not only harmful pests, such as caterpillars and malaria-transmitting mosquitoes, but also beneficial insects, including pollinators.